 You can get as quirky and cute as the day is long with your benefits marketing tactics.
 It might work for a lot of people – maybe even most.
 But there’s always going to be that untouchable audience.

-It could be that they don’t want to have that conversation… or it could be that they just don’t want to have that conversation with you.
+It could be that they don’t want to have that conversation.
 It could be that they leave that “stuff” to their spouse.
-Whatever the reason is really doesn’t matter all that much.
+Whatever the reason, it really doesn’t matter all that much.
 What matters is what works.

-For these folks, we decided a loooonnnnng time ago to stop thinking about what we needed to do and just think about what they needed from us.
+For these folks, we decided a long time ago to stop thinking about what we needed to do and just think about what they needed from us.
 And boy did it work.